Dental crowns or Caps

 Periodontal teeth that need to be splinted and require cosmetic improvement.

-1. Planning and diagnosis
+1. Planning and study of the smile

 2. Execution of treatment